Martha Layne Collins: Gubernatorial election of 1983

 Following her election, Collins donated the surplus $242,000 from her campaign coffers to the state Democratic Party.
 When Collins's husband was named state treasurer for the party – at an annual salary of $59,900 – the state press charged that the move was a plot to funnel Collins's campaign funds into her personal account.
 (The previous Democratic state treasurer had received no salary during his tenure.)
 Following the media criticism, Dr. Collins resigned his post as treasurer.
 All of the involved individuals insisted that Governor Collins had not been briefed on the details of her husband's appointment.
 The media's criticism of Collins continued as many of the appointments to her executive cabinet went to what they characterized as inexperienced personnel who had held key positions in her past campaigns.
-When newly appointed Insurance Commissioner Gilbert McCarty approved a 17% rate increase requested by Blue Cross Blue Shield – a request that his predecessor had denied a few days earlier – Collins quickly countermanded the approval pending a public hearing on the matter.
+When newly appointed Insurance Commissioner Gilbert McCarty approved a 17% rate increase requested by Blue Cross Blue Shield Association – a request that his predecessor had denied a few days earlier – Collins quickly countermanded the approval pending a public hearing on the matter.

-Governor
+Governor of Kentucky

 In her first address to the legislature, Collins asked for an additional $324 million from the Kentucky General Assembly, most of it allocated for education.
 The additional revenue was to be derived from Collins's proposed tax package, which included increasing the income tax on individuals making more than $15,000 annually, extending the sales tax to cover services such as auto repair and dry cleaning, and increasing the corporate licensing tax.
 After opposition to her proposal developed among legislators during the 1984 biennial legislative session, Collins revised the tax package.
 She retained the corporate licensing tax increase, but replaced the sales tax and income tax modifications with a flat five percent personal income tax and phasing out the deductions for depreciation which corporations could claim on their state taxes.

 With the state still recovering from an economic recession and an election year upcoming, legislators refused to raise taxes.
 Collins eventually withdrew her request and submitted a continuation budget instead.
 Some education proposals advocated by Collins were passed, including mandatory kindergarten, remedial programs for elementary school children, mandatory testing and internship for teachers, and the implementation of academic receivership for underperforming schools.
 Among the other accomplishments of the 1984 legislative session were passage of a tougher drunk driving law, and a measure allowing state banking companies to purchase other banks within the state.
+Despite also campaigning as someone who would not hesitate to sign death warrants as governor, she would not do so during her time in office.